 Depending on your product and industry, seasonality can cause a drop-off in new subscriptions.
 If certain times of the year are giving you cause for concern, take the opportunity to figure out what you can do to leverage this, or counteract it in some way.

-You can also take advantage of these slow patches by:
+You can also take advantage of these slow periods by:

 Identifying new markets